daveoconnor/tartiflette-request-sqlalchemy-session/README.md

 # Notes

-1. Currently works using "Tartiflette Request Context Hooks" for middleware handling which only supports aiohttp.
+1. Currently works using "Tartiflette Middleware" which only supports aiohttp.
    Other servers supporting tartiflette could be supported via pull requests on that project.